Ports can be considered as “funnels” to economic development since they act as a catalyst enabling three major types of

 - Induced benefits to the economy (also referred to as spillover effects).
 They include the benefits that filter through to the suppliers of input factors, such as income to labor directly employed in port-related activities, and income to industries supplying the port with goods and services, creating indirect employment.
-In turn, these incomes generate re-spending, which further generates employment and income through the economic multiplier effect.
+In turn, these incomes generate re-spending, further generating employment and income through the economic multiplier effect.
 Port investment may also have the effect of stimulating economic activity in industries that use the port.
 Such benefits, however, are not as straightforward as cost-saving benefits.
-The induced benefits are secondary and not usually taken into account in economic appraisals.
-This is partly because it is hard to know where to draw the line in including the successive rounds of induced income and employment.
+The induced benefits are secondary and not usually considered in economic appraisals.
+This is partly because it is hard to determine where to draw the line, including the successive rounds of induced income and employment.
 Thus, there is a risk of economic benefit analysis overstating the impacts of port activities by assuming indirect benefits that may not materialize.
 Besides, in developing economies, the potential induced benefits are often curtailed by a lack of capital and skilled labor and are lost through import leakage.
-Induced benefits can also be assessed from an environmental perspective where less pollution such as noise, particulates, and carbon accrues as social benefits in terms of quality of life and healthcare costs.
+Induced benefits can also be assessed from an environmental perspective where less pollution, such as noise, particulates, and carbon, accrues as social benefits in terms of quality of life and healthcare costs.
+From a geographical perspective, the induced benefits effects are difficult to associate with a particular area or region, particularly due to the transnationalism of maritime shipping, manufacturing and the service sector.